Readers — This is an excerpt from an article in the family issue of Real Simple that’s on the stands now. Read the whole piece here.

 I was ready to change, but I couldn’t resist asking Lenore, “Isn’t there a safe way to teach children to take risks?”

 “Of course,” she said.
-“I’m a big fan of safety measures—bike helmets, seat belts.
+“I’m a big fan of safety measure — bike helmets, seat belts.
 I just don’t think kids need a security detail every time they leave the house.
 Risk and risky are not the same thing, but our culture is determined not to see the difference.”
 Whenever a child gets on a bike, he’s taking a risk, Lenore told me, because he could fall and break an arm.
 (I resisted the urge to hang up.)
 Riding a bike at night without reflectors, however, is risky.
 “You can limit risky behavior, but you can’t eliminate risk,” she said.
 “If a child never tries gum, he’ll never choke on it.
 But he could choke on a bologna sandwich.”
 I had to admit she had a point.

 Great work Lenore!
 Score one for Free Range!